Computation of a Unified Graph-Based Rate Optimization Problem: Numerical Results and Discussions

-This section is devoted to verifying the performance of the algorithm by numerically computing several examples.
-All the experiments are conducted on a PC with 16G RAM, and one Intel(R) Core(TM) i7-7500U CPU @2.70GHz.
+This section is devoted to analyzing the performance of our algorithm by several numerical computation examples.
+All the experiments are conducted on a PC with 16G RAM, and { with} one Intel(R) Core(TM) i7-7500U CPU @2.70GHz.